 2021 saw John emerge with a host of new projects in development and with his sights firmly set on his 25th Anniversary of his legendary Christmas Tour, with a grand presentation planned that will leave audiences amazed and full of joy & hope for the future.
 John also celebrated the 25th Anniversary of his highly acclaimed album, Faces in 2021.

-2022 will begin with John releasing his new faith based album, “Find My Joy” on March 25th on Gaither Music and his touring will include dates in churches in support of this new project along with his normal solo and band dates and ending the year with his 26th annual Christmas tour.
+2022 kicked off with John releasing his new faith based album, “Find My Joy” on March 25th on Gaither Music and his touring included dates in churches in support of this new project along with his normal solo and band dates and ending the year with his 26th annual Christmas tour.

 For more information, follow John on his website at https://www.johnberry.com/